 What are the Software Testing Methodologies?

-Methodologies are considered a set of testing mechanisms used in the software development lifecycle.
-Choose an appropriate testing methodology that can view as a core of the testing process.
-Let’s dive on to understand the testing techniques.
+Software testing Methodologies are considered a set of testing mechanisms used in the software development lifecycle.
+Choose an appropriate test methodology that can view as a core of the testing process.
+Let’s dive into understanding the testing techniques.

 - White Box Testing

 We’ll study each in brief for a better understanding of the methodologies.

 1. White Box Testing

 It’s a technique that examines the program structure and builds business logic.
 The code validates the program of an application, so it’s called exact box testing or open box testing.
 The technique includes- statement coverage, path coverage, and branch coverage.

 It is mainly used to test the functionalities of an application based on the requirements needed.
 Same as white box testing, it does not focus on the application’s internal structure.
 The technique adds- decision tables, domain tests, boundary value analysis, state models, and exploratory testing.

 3. Grey Box Testing

 It’s a testing method with less information about the application’s internal structure.
 It performs like a black box, but for some critical areas, it can use for white box testing.
 The techniques include- the waterfall model, v model, spiral model, agile model, and RAD.